Cost of Home Care in SW Fort Worth/Burleson TX and How LTC Insurance Works

 What is the biggest drawback of long-term care insurance?

 The biggest drawback of long-term care insurance is that premiums can increase significantly over time, and if you never need care, you receive no benefit.
 Insurers can request state-approved premium increases when actual claims experience exceeds actuarial projections — some policyholders have seen premiums rise 30% to 80% over the life of older policies.
-Additionally, policies purchased without adequate inflation protection may not keep pace with actual care costs by the time benefits are needed, leaving families with a benefit amount that covers only a fraction of current home care rates.
+Policies purchased without adequate inflation protection may not keep pace with actual care costs by the time benefits are needed, leaving families with a benefit that covers only a fraction of current home care rates in Burleson and SW Fort Worth.

-What does Dave Ramsey say about long-term care insurance?
+What does Dave Ramsey say about LTC insurance?

-Dave Ramsey generally recommends that people consider purchasing long-term care insurance around age 60, when the cost-benefit tradeoff is most favorable relative to the risk of needing care in the following decades.
-He advises against purchasing it too early (premiums paid for 30+ years before a likely care need) and against waiting too long (higher premiums and potential health-based exclusions).
-He also emphasizes ensuring the policy includes inflation protection so the daily benefit keeps pace with real care costs over time.
-His guidance is to treat LTC insurance as a legitimate part of a comprehensive retirement plan, not an optional add-on.
+Dave Ramsey generally recommends considering long-term care insurance around age 60, when the cost-benefit tradeoff is most favorable.
+He advises against buying it too early — paying premiums for 30-plus years before a likely care need — and against waiting too long, when premiums rise and health-based exclusions become more likely.
+He emphasizes that any policy should include inflation protection so the daily benefit keeps pace with real care costs over time.
+His guidance treats LTC insurance as a legitimate part of a comprehensive retirement plan, not an optional add-on.

 Does Medicare cover home care in Burleson TX?